miriamposner/tmt_get_started/messing-around-with-the-topic-modeling-tool.md

 Click back to your **List of Topics** page and take another look at your topics.
 Working with your partner, give each topic a name that you believe indicates its contents.
 For example, I might call the first topic **Domestic Progress**.
 (But may not!
 It's up to you.)

 You may find you need to return to the original speeches to get a better sense of context.
 When you're done, you should have a list of 10 topics.

+(An aside: Many people label topics "by hand," but it is possible to automatically label topics.
+Multiple approaches exist for automatic labeling; you can read about one such approach [here](http://www.aclweb.org/anthology/P11-1154).)

 ![][11]